Agentic Collectors

 asyncio.run(main())

-When the No Policy, Log Only input policy is selected, detections do not occur, and all requests are allowed, but the collector still logs activity for visibility and analysis.
+When you select No Policy, Log Only as the tool-listing policy, detections do not occur and no blocking or content transformation is applied, but AIDR still logs activity for visibility and analysis.

 This time the output should be:

-3. Open the AIDR console and check the collector logs.
+Open the Findings page in the AIDR console to review the collector logs.

 You should see three logged events capturing: